Last Updated on June 24, 2026

 Trophy Speckled Trout

-Big trout (25 inches and up) stage over mud and shell substrate on warm winter afternoons.
-Target deeper pockets in the Lydia Ann and Aransas Bay systems when water climbs into the mid-60s after a few stable days.
+Big trout (25 inches and up) stage over mud and shell substrates on warm winter afternoons.
+Target deeper pockets in the Lydia Ann and Aransas Bay systems when water temperatures reach the mid-60s after a few stable days.
 These fish hit slow-worked soft plastics and suspending plugs.
 Texas allows five trout per person per day, with a 15-inch minimum (only one fish may exceed 25 inches).

 - Peak months: January and February